CaptainCodeman/svelte-theme-select/README.md

 For mobile users, where the navigation bar shrinks to become an expandable menu, they have a larger-hit-target version providing the same features.

 This project re-creates these UI widgets and provides the system to persist and apply the selected theme in your SvelteKit project.
+Please refer to [TailwindCSS Dark Mode](https://tailwindcss.com/docs/dark-mode) documentation for how to use dark mode styles within your app.

 ## Usage